 We loved how much extra sports content ESPN+ served up, but we couldn’t get around pay-per-view fees or regional blackouts.
-ESPN+ won’t replace our other live streaming services or help us cut the cord, but it makes for a great add-on.
-Superfans will love it.
-Everyone else?
-Maybe not so much.
+ESPN+ won’t replace our other live streaming services or help us cut the cord, but it makes for a great add-on for fans.

 Mediacom offers a decent value in TV, but it’s far from perfect.
 First, you must bundle it with internet—standalone TV isn’t available.
 A thin sports selection and lots of fees also hurt.
 That said, Mediacom internet isn’t bad, so if you’re going with that, it probably makes sense to go with Mediacom TV, too.

 ESPN+ has tons of live (and replay) sports to stream, including NFL, UFC, multiple international soccer leagues, the US Open, PGA, X games, NHL, and a multitude of college sports, to name just a few.
 Some games even come with live stats and analysis when you watch them with the ESPN app.
 This service even helped us discover the rising Indian sport kabaddi, which is like watching adults on the playground at recess.
 It’s just delightful.

 You’ll also get a metric ton of documentaries like the 30 for 30 and E60 series, which cover everything from Payton Manning’s life story to the history of boxing.
 There’s even an entire series following the Savannah Bananas, a team putting an entertaining spin on baseball (seriously, check out Banana Ball).
 An ESPN+ subscription also gives you access to multiple daily articles so you can read about last night’s game even if you missed it.